The HobbitHouse Ilustrated Glossary of Woodworking terms

 round mortise and tenon with a shoulder cutout

 rule joint --- A joinery method used in drop leaf tables where the tabletop has a convex profile and the leaf has a concave cut.
-The two pieces are joined by a hinge and the shaping of the joint allows the leaf to drop down to vertical when not in use and to be horizontal when in use.
-The rule joint provides a more elegant look than would be achieved by just putting a hinge at the bottom of a butt jointed leaf, especially because the hinge in a rule joint is only visible from under the table, not from above.
+The two pieces are joined by a drop leaf hinge and the shaping of the joint allows the leaf to drop down to vertical when not in use and to be horizontal when in use.
+The rule joint provides a more elegant look than would be achieved by just face mounting a butt hinge underneath a butt jointed leaf.
 Examples:

 scarf joint --- A joint that is made by cutting or notching two same-thickness boards at an angle at their ends and then gluing and/or screwing them together to make one longer construct.
 Various kinds of internal notching and/or splines may be used to strengthen the joint.
 The length of the scarf is usually several times the thickness of the boards but there is no hard and fast rule.
 Alternate forms of scarf joint do not use a full angled cut but have some combination of offset cuts on the two ends and/or in the middle.
 Some of the more common types of scarf joints are given individual entries in this glossary as listed below, after which list there are examples of the "standard" scarf.